Predicting the Timing of Camera Movements From the Kinematics of Instruments in Robotic-Assisted Surgery Using Artificial Neural Networks: METHODS

 \subsubsection{Network Evaluation}

-To evaluate the ensembles' performances, we used three metrics defined using the Confusion Matrix (Table \ref{tab:ConfusionMatrix}): accuracy, True Positive Rate (TPR), and True Negative Rate (TNR). \\ The accuracy is defined as the number of correctly classified segments divided by the total number of classified segments.
+To evaluate the ensembles' performances, we used three metrics: accuracy, True Positive Rate (TPR), and True Negative Rate (TNR).
+The accuracy is defined as the number of correctly classified segments divided by the total number of classified segments.

+where True Negative (TN) is the number of \textit{not before camera movement segments} correctly classified as such.
+Similarly, True Positive (TP) is the number of \textit{before camera movement segments} correctly classified as such.
+False Positive (FP) refers to the case where a \textit{not before camera movement segment} is predicted to be a \textit{before camera movement segment}, and False Negative (FN) is when a \textit{before camera movement segment} is predicted to be a \textit{not before camera movement segment}.

-The additional two metrics reflect the ability of the ensemble to detect a \textit{before camera movement segment} when there is one (TPR), or a \textit{not before camera movement segment} when there is no imminent camera movement (TNR):
+The additional two metrics we examined reflect the ability of the ensemble to detect a \textit{before camera movement segment} when there is one (TPR), or a \textit{not before camera movement segment} when there is no imminent camera movement (TNR):

+We ran each of the networks in this work 10 times with different random seeds to ensure that the results did not vary greatly between the different seeds.
+To test the statistical significance of our results, we used ANOVA Models with the MATLAB statistic toolbox (2018a).
+Following that, we compared between every two conditions using post-hoc t-tests.
+We used the Holm-Bonferroni correction for multiple comparisons.
+We present the p-values after this correction ($p_{corrected}$), and therefore the threshold significance level following the correction is 0.05.